Altinity/antalya-examples/README.md

 Altinity is the primary maintainer of Antalya.
 It is the basis of our data lake-enabled Altinity.Cloud and is also used in self-managed installations.
-Altinity offers a range of services related to ClickHouse and data lakes.
+Altinity offers a range of services related to ClickHouse® and data lakes.

 - [Official website](https://altinity.com/) - Get a high level overview of Altinity and our offerings.
-- [Altinity.Cloud](https://altinity.com/cloud-database/) - Run ClickHouse in our cloud or yours.
+- [Altinity.Cloud](https://altinity.com/cloud-database/) - Run ClickHouse® in our cloud or yours.
-- [Altinity Support](https://altinity.com/support/) - Get Enterprise-class support for ClickHouse.
+- [Altinity Support](https://altinity.com/support/) - Get Enterprise-class support for ClickHouse®.
-- [Slack](https://altinity.com/slack) - Talk directly with ClickHouse users and Altinity devs.
+- [Slack](https://altinity.com/slack) - Talk directly with ClickHouse® users and Altinity devs.
 - [Contact us](https://hubs.la/Q020sH3Z0) - Contact Altinity with your questions or issues.
-- [Free consultation](https://hubs.la/Q020sHkv0) - Get a free consultation with a ClickHouse expert today.
+- [Free consultation](https://hubs.la/Q020sHkv0) - Get a free consultation with a ClickHouse® expert today.